 Overview

-This university town is also a centre for artisan work, notably the panama hat, which originated here, but also ceramics, basket ware, jewellery and ponchos.
-A quiet, somewhat conservative place, it is the tranquil base for a number of language schools; foreign students can be spied indulging in the many cake shops and cafés.
-Outside town in the lake-dotted moorlands of the southern sierras is the lovely Cajas National Park.
+This university town is a centre for artisan work, notably the panama hat, as well as ceramics, basket ware, jewellery and ponchos.
+Cuenca is also the tranquil base for a number of language schools and a sizeable expat community.

 THE UK’S NO. 1 SPECIALIST IN TRAVEL TO LATIN AMERICA